How to Unclog Kitchen Sink Quickly & Easily

 When boiling water and those natural remedies don't make a dent, it's time to bring out the big guns.
 A trusty old-fashioned plunger and a drain snake are your go-to tools for those really stubborn clogs that just won't give up.
 It'll take a bit more elbow grease, but these methods are fantastic at physically clearing out whatever is causing the blockage.

 Before you get started, do yourself a favour and prepare the area.
-I always lay down a few old towels around the base of the sink to catch any splashes or murky water that might come up.
+We recommend laying down a few old towels around the base of the sink to catch any splashes or murky water that might come up.
 It’s a simple step that saves a much bigger clean-up job later.

 Mastering the Plunger Technique